pngwen/xboing/docs/building/windows.md

 ## Installing Visual Studio
 https://visualstudio.microsoft.com/vs/community/

-## Generate Project for Visual Studio
+## Generate project for Visual Studio
 To generate a project for Visual Studio or MSBuild, use **premake vs2022**.
 ```powershell
 # premake5 [action]